 If it is urgent or there is a safety issue, call or text the Kit Officer directly.

 Hire fees for kit hire are set out below.
-These are per day, per item used (e.g. 2 cylinders used would be charged as 2 items).
-It is the trip organiser’s responsibility to collect the money owed for the trip, and pay it directly to the treasurer.
+These are per day, per item used (e.g. two cylinders used would be charged as two items).
+It is the trip organiser’s responsibility to collect the money owed for the trip and pay it directly to the treasurer.